A

 B

-Backed in: A bet selection which has been heavily backed causing a reduction in the odds.
+A bet selection that has been heavily backed causing a reduction in the odds.

-Banker: A strong key bet included in most combinations within a multiple bet.
+A strong key bet is included in most combinations within a multiple bet.

 Similar to “Anchor”.

-Beard: (American) Someone betting on someone else’s behalf so that the sportsbook will not know the identity of the actual bettor.
-For example after a bettor is banned from betting, if “his wife” immediately opens a betting account it can be assumed this is a beard account.
+(American) Someone betting on someone else’s behalf so that the sportsbook will not know the identity of the actual bettor.
+For example, after a bettor is banned from betting, if “his wife” immediately opens a betting account it can be assumed this is a beard account.

 Similar to “bowler”.